-At The Global Fund for Children, we empower thousands of vulnerable youth and equip them with the skills and knowledge they need to lead lives of dignity, purpose, and economic stability.
-Our approach involves engaging the most marginalized young people—girls, refugees, young people with disabilities, youth engaged in hazardous work—who are also the least likely to have access to mainstream education and training.
+At Global Fund for Children, we empower thousands of youth by equipping them with the skills and knowledge they need to lead lives of dignity, purpose, and economic stability.
+Our approach involves engaging young people who are also the least likely to have access to mainstream education and training, including girls, refugees, young people with disabilities, and youth engaged in hazardous work.

 But economic opportunity is only part of the picture.
 We prioritize programs that advance young people’s political and civil participation and rights; that amplify youth voices, increase their decision-making powers, and raise awareness of their rights and needs; and that empower young people to educate and inspire their peers to act.

 Young Generation of Tajikistan / Dushanbe, Tajikistan

 The poorest country in Central Asia, Tajikistan is still recovering from political and economic instability caused by the collapse of the Soviet Union and the country’s subsequent civil war.
 Unemployment remains very high, and without economic opportunities, many young people end up on the streets, where they are at high risk for exploitation and drug abuse.

 Young Generation of Tajikistan (YGT) sees children and youth as invaluable assets that are key to the growth and development of the nation.
 The organization’s mission is to teach young people life skills, leadership skills, civic responsibilities, and knowledge of their rights and opportunities so they can make a major contribution to community development and poverty reduction.